malc-u/fostoria/TESTING.md

 - **Removed from cart message**
   - **Bug**: sweetify message was disappearing without confirmation button clicked
-  - **Fix**: relised that `Remove` button is placed within update form therefore JavaScript function that operates this (removal using update form) will not wait for a button click
+  - **Fix**: realised that `Remove` button is placed within update form therefore JavaScript function that operates this (removal using update form) will not wait for a button click
-  - **Result**: this bug was removed and after removing item from the cart there is a message "Removed!" displayed that dissapears on its own.
+  - **Result**: this bug was removed and after removing item from the cart there is a message "Removed!" displayed that disappears on its own.

 ### Logic